 Italy has many beautiful cities so it’s hard to narrow down your choices.
 Each of these cities has historic sights, museums, good places to shop, great food, cultural activities, and nightlife.
 For first time visitors, these are the 5 most popular places to go in Italy:

-- Rome is a huge city packed with interesting things to see and do.
-Rome is known for its Colosseum and other ancient Roman sites, beautiful squares with lavish Renaissance fountains.
-Many people visit the nearby Vatican Museums, Sistine Chapel, and Saint Peter’s Square and Basilica while in Rome too.
+Rome is a huge city packed with interesting things to see and do.
+Rome is known for its Roman Colosseum and other ancient Roman sites, beautiful squares with lavish Renaissance fountains, and its many churches.
+People usually visit the nearby Vatican Museums, Sistine Chapel, and Saint Peter’s Square and Basilica while in Rome too.

 Be sure to buy advance tickets for these Florence museums to avoid long ticket lines.